suryotriatmojo/Dummy_House_Price_Prediction/README.md

 ![rumah](images/home.png)

 Then, it will predict the best price of house based on your input criteria.
-This calculations are done by the Linear Regression method.
+These calculations are automatically done by machine learning with Linear Regression method.

 ![done](images/prediction.png)